microsoft/live-share/docs/quickstart/share.md

 ### 6. Collaborate!

-That's it!!
-Here's a few things to try out once a guest has joined you:
+That's it!
+Here are a few things to try out once a guest has joined you:

 1. Move around to different files in the project independently and make some edits
 2. Jump to the guest's location and edit something together